UCSD-ECEMAE-148/winter-2024-final-project-team-5/README.md

 1. Failing to start the lane following node after successfully completing the lane recognition node.
    - Potential Reason:
      Two nodes trying to connect to one camera simultaneously.
+     >
+     > We found that trying to run two nodes simultaneously in one file was problematic because of camera calibrations.
+For some reason, our parking recognition node was not disconnecting the camera after the detection was successful, which then propagated when the lane following node ran.
+     >
    - Actions Taken:
      1. Attempted to stop the lane recognition node from accessing the OAK-D Lite Camera.
+        > We tried to break the node before starting the lane following node.

-     2. Manually provided access to OAK-D Lite in our code for the lane following node.
+     3. Manually provided access to OAK-D Lite in our code for the lane following node.

 ## Future Improvements If Given More Time: